Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Pay for your transfer.
 Submit your transfer and pay for the transaction.
 In some cases you may need to pass on a reference number to your recipient.

-There are plenty of options available when you need to send money to Portugal, so compare the choices at your disposal before you settle on a transfer method.
+There are plenty of options available when you need to send money to Portugal, so compare the choices at your disposal before you hand over any of your hard-earned cash.

 More guides on Finder